mdn/content/files/en-us/web/api/console/table_static/index.md

     Note that in Firefox, `console.table()` is limited to displaying 1000 rows, including the heading row.

 - `columns` {{optional_inline}}
   - : An array which can be used to restrict the columns shown in the table.
-It contains indices, if `data` is a table, or property names, if `data` is an object.
+It contains indices, if each entry of `data` is an array, or property names, if each entry of `data` is an object.
 The resulting table then includes only columns for items which match the given indices or names.

 ### Return value